-Emergency Preparedness:
+Emergency Preparedness

-- Enable and support the identification and assessment of the relevant hazards and risks to the public's health including the identification of high-risk populations and potential for disproportionate health impacts in accordance with the OPHS - Support municipalities to develop emergency response plans that address the identified hazards for which the board of health will have a lead response role - Provide technical guidance on public health measures to mitigate consequences and support appropriate response - Support the development and implementation of 24/7 notification protocols for communications with board of health staff, community partners, and governmental bodies to facilitate information sharing in accordance with the OPHS - Facilitate training for board of health staff and officials on health emergency response plan
+- Identify, assess and monitor relevant hazards and risks to the public's health including the identification of high-risk populations and potential for disproportionate health impacts in accordance with the OPHS. - Support municipalities to develop emergency response plans that address the identified hazards for which the board of health (BOH) will have a lead response role. - Provide technical guidance on public health measures to mitigate consequences and support appropriate response. - Maintain 24/7 notification protocols for communications with BOH staff, community partners, and governmental bodies to facilitate information sharing in accordance with the OPHS. - Facilitate training for BOH staff and officials on health emergency response plan.